Aeroluna/LunaCoopMod/README.md

 - Fixed an issue where Eminent Domain would cause Han & Horner's Assault Galleons to be unkillable.

 yeah.

+### Maps

+- Added new map: Emperor's Justice
+  - The Dominion Core World of Verdonna is under relentless siege.
+Link up with the Dominion Fleet and help Emporer Valerian defend the city's center.
+  - Based on Nova08 "Dark Skies".
+  - AI Terran ally will help defend.
+  - Occasionally Amon will send a massive capital ship boss.
+  - Amon will send periodic waves that get stronger over time.

+It's like Temple of the Past but cooler.
+You can chose to either defend the low ground for the bonus objective or fall back to the high ground for a better position.
+The AI ally will constantly reinforce the defenses, but can't defend alone.
+Eventually you'll have to fight a capital ship boss to end the map.

 ## Commanders